What lesson length is best?

 - Yes, piano is a great gateway for learning other instruments.
 Youth and amateur orchestras in the Sutton and Kingston area are recommended.

 - Students benefit the best from regular weekly lessons.
 Lesson appointments I would only recommend for intermediate/ advanced adult students.

 What are the term dates of the lessons?

 - The studio doesn't follow the school academic year.
 Lessons continue to be taught during half-terms, Christmas break, Easter break and summer holidays.
-Students or parents need to notify me in advance if they wish to skip lessons during these holiday periods.

 What is Tonara?

 - Tonara is an app that used to support students outside of lessons.
 This is the platform where students access their weekly assignments, follow their practise plan and interact with the studio students.
 Points are given for good practise, daily practise times can be tracked, practise recordings are reviewed and feedback provided between lessons.
 Learn more about how technology in Piano lessons in Sutton is used.